-14 Members may also consult the "Manual on Standing Committee Procedure" for additional information on procedural matters.
+15 Members may also consult the Standing and Special Committees Manual for additional information on procedural matters.

-15 On December 8, 2020, the Legislative Assembly adopted a provisional order to expand the membership of the Standing Committee on Public Accounts to eight members including two opposition members for the duration of the 29th Legislature.
+16 On December 8, 2020, the Legislative Assembly adopted a provisional order to expand the membership of the Standing Committee on Public Accounts to eight members including two opposition members for the duration of the 29th Legislature.